sridhar02/z2data/README.md

 # Project Title

-A UI demo for Z2Data Assignment
+A UI demo for Z2Data Assignment, built with Next.js, React, and TailwindCSS.
+Used Next latest features server components , layout components, and API routes.

 ## Tech Stack